OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

     #Prepare Data
     data(myTwinData)
-    twinVars <- c('fam','age','zyg','part','wt1','wt2','ht1','ht2','htwt1','htwt2','bmi1','bmi2')
+    twinVars <- c(  'fam','age','zyg','part',
+                    'wt1','wt2','ht1','ht2','htwt1','htwt2','bmi1','bmi2')
     summary(myTwinData)
     selVars <- c('bmi1','bmi2')
     aceVars <- c("A1","C1","E1","A2","C2","E2")
-    mzfData <- as.matrix(subset(myTwinData, zyg==1, c(bmi1,bmi2)))
+    mzData <- as.matrix(subset(myTwinData, zyg==1, c(bmi1,bmi2)))
-    dzfData <- as.matrix(subset(myTwinData, zyg==3, c(bmi1,bmi2)))
+    dzData <- as.matrix(subset(myTwinData, zyg==3, c(bmi1,bmi2)))
-    colMeans(mzfData,na.rm=TRUE)
-    colMeans(dzfData,na.rm=TRUE)
-    cov(mzfData,use="complete")
-    cov(dzfData,use="complete")
+    colMeans(mzData,na.rm=TRUE)
+    colMeans(dzData,na.rm=TRUE)
+    cov(mzData,use="complete")
+    cov(dzData,use="complete")

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 There are different ways to draw a path diagram of the ACE model.
 The most commonly used approach is with the three latent variables in circles at the top, separately for twin 1 and twin 2 respectively called **A1**, **C1**, **E1** and **A2**, **C2**, **E2**.
 The latent variables are connected to the observed variables in boxes at the bottom, representing the measures for twin 1 and twin 2: **T1** and **T2**, by single-headed arrows from the latent to the manifest variables.
 Path coefficients **a**, **c** and **e** are estimated but constrained to be the same for twin 1 and twin 2, as well as for MZ and DZ twins.
-As MZ twins share all their genotypes, the double-headed path connecting **A1** and **A2** is fixed to one.
-DZ twins share on average half their genes, as a result the corresponding path is fixed to 0.5 in the DZ diagram.
+As MZ twins share all their genotypes, the double-headed path connecting **A1** and **A2** is fixed to one in the MZ diagram.
+DZ twins share on average half their genes, and as a result the corresponding path is fixed to 0.5 in the DZ diagram.
 As environmental factors that are shared between twins are assumed to increase similarity between twins to the same extent in MZ and DZ twins (equal environments assumption), the double-headed path connecting **C1** and **C2** is fixed to one in both diagrams above.
 The unique environmental factors are by definition uncorrelated between twins.

 Let's go through the paths specification step by step.
-First, we include the ``require(OpenMx)`` statement.
+First, we start with the ``require(OpenMx)`` statement.
 We include the full code here.
-All specification form arguments of the ``mxModel``, specified as follows.
-Given the diagrams for the MZ and the DZ group look rather similar, we start by specifying all the common elements which will then be shared with the two submodels for each of the twin types, defined in separate ``mxModel`` commands which are also arguments of the ``twinACE`` model.
+As MZ and DZ have to be evaluated together, the models for each will be arguments of a bigger model.
+Given the diagrams for the MZ and the DZ group look rather similar, we start by specifying all the common elements in yet another model, called ``ACEModel`` which will then be shared with the two submodels for each of the twin types, defined in separate ``mxModel`` commands.
+The latter two ``MxModel`` objects (``mzModel`` and ``dzModel``) are arguments of the overall ``twinACE`` model, and will be saved together in the R object ``twinACEModel`` and thus be run together.

 .. code-block:: r